venu-shastri/happiest-minds-architecture-fundamentals/Casestudies.md

 t.
 Input files used in the risk calculation process must be retained for 1 year

 u.
 Interfaces with existing data systems should conform to and use existing data formats.

+### Case Study : 4

+---

+NewYork City Corporation (NCC) is facing budget shortfalls and needs to cut costs.
+NCC Mayor has hired your team to streamline the NCC's Office of Management and Budget (OMB).
+When a NCC employee needs to purchase something for more than a few thousand INR, the OMB issues a Request for Proposals (RFP) in the local newspaper.
+Businesses bid on the RFPs and the OMB awards a contract based on the competitiveness of the bid and other factors.
+The OMB monitors more than 500 active contracts and RFPs for everything from toilet paper to medical supplies to basketballs.
+The OMB manages all this data in spreadsheets.
+Mayor hopes modernizing the OMB will improve a few strategic areas.
+• Over half of all RFPs have a single bid.
+The NCC is potentially overpaying for lower-quality services.
+• Finalizing a contract takes months.
+Many businesses get lost in the multistep process.
+• Publishing a new RFP takes up to 6 weeks.
+This process must be faster.

+Mayor  hired your team and team report to him, but the Office of Management and Budget receives policy direction from both the mayor and NCC council.

+Some local businesses rely on lawyers to navigate the Request for Proposal process.
+Different interaction patterns for the potential software might exist, which could influence the architecture.
+The Office of Management and Budget (OMB) sits at the center of several key user interactions, but they aren’t paying the bills.
+We should talk to the OMB directly.
+It’s possible that the mayor and city council have budgeted for a system that does not solve the OMB’s real problems

+There’s a small number of users, but when a user submits a question or problem system should  be able to respond quickly, within a business day.
+Releases happen at least once a month.
+Ideally, team will  ship code as it is ready. report errors.
+We need to verify that the RFP index is built correctly.
+The verification should be automated.
+We need a new, permanent dev team to come up to speed quickly after the current team of contractors we’ve hired leaves

+When the RFP database does not respond, System should log the fault and respond with stale data within 3 seconds.
+A user’s searches for open RFPs and receives a list  of RFPs 99% of the time on average over the course of the year.
+New servers can be added during a planned maintenance window (less than 12 hours).
+A user sees search results within 5 seconds when  the system is at an average load of 2 searches per second.
+Updates to RFPs should be reflected in the application within 24 hours of the change A user-initiated update (for example, starring an Low RFP) is reflected in the system within 5 seconds.
+The system can handle a peak load of 100 searches Low per second with no more than a 10% dip in average response times.
+Data growth is expected to expand at a rate of 5% Low annually.
+The system should be able to grow to handle this with minimal effort.